Raphael Louis Levy

 Law for everyone

-Knowing how to use the law can be confusing.
+The law can be confusing.
 Difficult.
 Challenging.

 Let me help break it down for you.